jaimegag/pks-zone/ingress/README.md

 - Get the NodePort assigned to the `nginx-ingress-controller` service from the last `kubectl` command you run.
 It'll be the port in the 3XXXX range.
 - Now you can access the app  by accessing `http://<NODE-IP>:<NODE-PORT>/timesample`.
 Example: `http://35.229.102.160:31324/timesample`

-Here's a diagram to illustrate the deployments and services in use, courtesy of @datianshi
+Here's a diagram to illustrate the deployments and services in use, courtesy of @datianshi.
 ![IDEA](https://raw.githubusercontent.com/datianshi/ingress-kubo-poc/master/images/PKS-Ingress-Nginx.png)